Key-Puncher/key-puncher.github.io/_posts/2021-02-15-the-enigma-machine.md

 For the enigma machine, each time a key was pressed, the entire encoding scheme changes, as rotors move.
 This means that the message “AA” could be encoded as “BT” even though the same key was used twice.

-This huge combinatorial code for incredibly difficult for codebreakers to attack.
-Because computers were not available, the codes would have needed to be analysed manually.
+Because computers were not available, this huge combinatorial code was incredibly difficult for codebreakers to attack.

 ### Cracking the Enigma